-After months of protest from local residents and environmental advocates, the city of Eugene denied a zoning application for a biofuel transfer in Eugene’s Trainsong Neighborhood on Jan.
+After months of protest from local residents and environmental advocates, the city of Eugene denied a zoning application for a biofuel transfer station in Eugene’s Trainsong Neighborhood on Jan.
 16.

 Owned by USD Clean Fuels LLC, the proposed transfer station would have been located on Union Pacific Railroad property at 799 Bethel Drive.
-Community members say they feared that if approved, the station could introduce unwanted levels of noise, light and environmental pollution into the neighborhood.
+Community members said they feared that if approved, the station could introduce unwanted levels of noise, light and environmental pollution into the neighborhood.

 “It’s a wonderful example of community and nonprofit organization partnership,” says Lisa Arkin, executive director of local environmental nonprofit Beyond Toxics.
 Arkin and Bethel community members had been fighting this proposed transfer station since June, when the Eugene Planning Division initially approved the zoning application.